colugomusic/scuff/README.md

 ## Glossary

 ### Device
-An instance of a CLAP or VST plugin.
+An instance of a CLAP or VST3 plugin.
 A device can be connected to other devices, even if they are in different sandbox processes, as long as they exist within the same **sandbox group**.

 ### Sandbox
 A process consisting of one or more **devices**.
 The hairy problem of communicating with the sandbox processes is encapsulated by the client library.
 A sandbox is always part of a **sandbox group**.